AllenCompSci/Galaga2.0/README.md

 **Week 1: Update Graphics Panel and Fix Player based on TileGraphics

-Omar: Enemy (And help with Graphics) Put image aashay into the program, researched putting images into Java graphics.
+Omar: Enemy (And help with Graphics); Put image aashay into the program (still not done, will have to revamp), researched putting images into Java graphics.

 Anuj: Did Research and got the pictures for Indhar to implement in Graphics, and helped him with it.
 Researched enemy movement.